-Dr. Solomon is a licensed clinical psychologist, and my Laboratory examines cognitive development in individuals with autism spectrum disorder (ASD) through the lifespan using clinical cognitive neuroscience methods including functional magnetic resonance imaging (fMRI).
+Dr. Solomon is a licensed clinical psychologist, and my Laboratory examines cognitive development in individuals with autism through the lifespan using clinical cognitive neuroscience methods including functional magnetic resonance imaging (fMRI).
 She is the Principal Investigator on two NIMH-funded R01 grants.
 The first examines intellectual and cognitive functioning in middle childhood (ages 8-12).
 The second is a longitudinal cohort sequential study of the development of cognitive control, memory, psychopathology, adaptive functioning, and academic and life outcomes in a cohort of adolescents and young adults ages 12-27 using fMRI.
 The UC Davis MIND Institute also was recently was awarded an Autism Center of Excellence Grant and she serves as the Principal Investigator on a clinical trial examining the effects of cognitive behavioral therapy (CBT) and medication treatment in children with ASD with anxiety using fMRI as a biomarker of treatment effectiveness.
 Dr. Solomon participates in Dr. Hertz-Picciotto’s and colleagues’ ECHO UH3 proposal, which seeks to better understand cognitive development, psychopathology, and family functioning in children and adolescents with developmental disabilities and typical development.
 Her wide range of funded projects and manuscripts speaks to her high enthusiasm for the team science that will be part of the ECHO network.
-In particular, Dr. Solomon provides clinical expertise on the assessment of ASD symptoms of social impairment, communication deficits, and repetitive behaviors, and on the diagnosis of ASD.
-She assists Dr. Schweitzer in oversight of the clinical protocols and quality control and reliability of the test data, and has primary responsibility for development of the variables summarizing treatments and services that children have received for their ASD or other developmental diagnoses, from early childhood to the present.
-Dr. Solomon serve as the primary resource on the study team with regard to ASD diagnosis.
+In particular, Dr. Solomon provides clinical expertise on the assessment of autism symptoms of social impairment, communication deficits, and repetitive behaviors, and on the diagnosis of autism.
+She assists Dr. Schweitzer in oversight of the clinical protocols and quality control and reliability of the test data, and has primary responsibility for development of the variables summarizing treatments and services that children have received for their autism or other developmental diagnoses, from early childhood to the present.
+Dr. Solomon serve as the primary resource on the study team with regard to autism diagnosis.
 In addition, she is a member of the ECHO Neurodevelopment Outcomes working group.

 Bill Lasley, Ph.D.